rangamach/Co-op-Snake/README.md

 # Co-op-Snake

-This a 2 player snake game.
+This a 2 player snake game where players win if they have more points.

 It implements features as such:
 1. When one snake hits the body of another snake, it will take that much off from where it hit till the end.
 2. Consists of Start, Pause, and Game over screens which have controls, exit, restart, resume buttons accordingly.